FirsovMS/firsovms.github.io/_posts/2018-11-30-lindotnet-doc-page.md

                  host: "192.168.156.2", accountName:"TestUser");
 ```

-2. Next you can create a softphone instance.
+And finally next you can create a softphone instance.
 ```csharp
 using lindotnet.Classes.Component.Implementation;
 ...
 var softphoneInstance = new Softphone(testAccount);
 ```

+# Handling events
+All right, it's good that we can create sofpthone.
+But how we can handle it?
-1. The **Softphone** instance have a multiple events. <br>Most of it can displaying connection status between server and your softphone, call status.
+Luckilly, each **Softphone** instance have a multiple events for handling their state.
+Most of it can displaying connection status between server and your softphone or call status.

+Now can be available this events:

 | Event                  | Description                                        |
 | :--------------------- | :--------------------------------------------------|